paulwarren/nzde/dict/M/README.md

 ## mailman

 <b>1</b> n.
 (Rural) operator of a rural delivery service delivering mail, newspapers, bread and often groceries to farms and stations by truck, bus or boat.
-[May also select and change library books.](See rural delivery)
+[May also select and change library books.]
+(See rural delivery)

 ## maimai

 <b>1</b> n.
 (Rural) [Aus.]
-1. a simple shelter, usually made from sticks collected from the local area.[ORIGIN: Aboriginal]
+1. a simple shelter, usually made from sticks collected from the local area.
+[ORIGIN: Aboriginal]

 <b>2</b> n. a hut (?esp. thatched, or made of raupo) [more solid or permanent than 1
 > also mi mi.

 n. a duckshooter's shelter or hiding place usually made of (manuka) brushwood
 > 1845.
 R. Howitt, `Australia,' p.
 103: -->1. (obs) a rough temporary bush shelter quickly put together from branches, etc. (Perhaps originally thought to refer to Maori shelters, thence in early colonial use, thence by trampers and mountaineers); a bush hut

 ## main

 n. the main course of a meal
 > earlier this entry was headed 'mains', with the suggestion in a note that this developed as a singular form; but none of the citations below illustrates clearly a singular meaning of 'mains' (TD)

 ## main centre

 n.
 > see also four main centres

 ## main lot

 <b>1</b> n.
 (Rural) [wool sales] an offering of four or more bales.